-The words "in this Part" refer to Part I (Normal Tax) of Chapter II of the Act which consists of sections 5 to 37H.
+The words "in this Part" refer to Part I (Normal Tax) of Chapter II of the Act which consists of sections 5 to 37G.
+32

-Section 11A(1)(b) has the effect that pre-trade expenses falling outside sections 11(a) to 11(w), 11B, 11D and 24J do not qualify for a deduction under section 11A.
-Examples include the depreciation deductions granted under sections 12B and 12C which have their own "brought into use for the purposes of trade" requirements.
+Section 11A(1)(b) has the effect that any pre-trade expenses falling outside sections 11(a) to (w), 11B, 11D and 24J do not qualify for a deduction under section 11A.
+Examples include the depreciation deduction granted under either section 12B or 12C which have their own "brought into use for the purposes of trade" requirements.